The 2024 AES New York Student Recording Competition

 • Ensure your faculty advisor is ready to verify your submission.

-• Suggest a category for your entry, but the final call is ours.
+• Suggest a category for your entry, but the final category call is ours.

 Required Documents & Files

-• Submit audio and video files with specifications detailed in the detailed rules on the website.
+• Submit the required files with specifications detailed in the detailed rules on the website.

 • Include a written presentation describing your project (up to 6 pages, 1200 words).